gae123/sd2/README.md

 ## Troubleshooting
 1. Start the command as `sd2 --showconfig`.
 It will show the config file as it is after substitutions and will exit.
-1. Start the commaind as following `sd2 -l debug` to see what it is doing
+1. Start the daemon by running `sd2`.
+You can see logs running `sd2 logs`
 1. Start the command as `sd2 --showschema`.
 It will show the json schema file.
 1. Try to ssh to the DHs.
 You should be able to ssh to any of them from a terminal in your EH.